alishayakmal/Dasboard-builder-app/README.md

 ## Usage
 1. Click **Upload CSV** or **Load Sample**.
 2. Review KPI tiles and warnings.
-3. Adjust the primary metric, dimension, date range, and Top N controls.
+3. Adjust the primary metric, dimension, date range, Top N, and domain controls.
 4. Use insights and charts to guide next steps.
+5. Export the filtered dataset or download insights.

 ## Sample data
 The included sample file is `data-sample.csv`.